Pests of bamboos cultivated in western gardens

 Bamboo leaves have a limited life span, longer for genera with thicker leaves, and will suffer various kinds of damage progressively over their natural life span of 2-5 years, without any pests or diseases being involved.
 Pest attack is most evident from attack of young leaves, which otherwise would be a healthy uniform colour, although environmental stress such as drought or cold can also damage young leaves.

 Bamboo Spider Mites of temperate bamboos are from a group formerly known as Schizotetranychus celarius (Banks, 1917), using a broad species concept, but which now constitutes 6 species or so in the genus Stigmaeopsis Banks instead (Saito 2004).
 They are by far the worst pest problem in bamboos introduced into the west, both in the US and now in Europe too.
 Stigmaeopsis nanjingensis (Ma & Yuan, 1980) may be the principal Bamboo Mite species of bamboos in western cultivation (Pellizari & Duso 2009), and it is the most serious pest in temperate bamboos in Asia.
 These mites make nests under thick webbing tents, mostly along the edges or midrib of the underside of the leaf, and the damage is thus localised in many small rounded white patches, which can make bamboo leaves look very unattractive.
 They can spread easily on their own by crawling, and are helped by birds, squirrel tails, human hands, etc., so they should be dealt with promptly or they will spread from clump to clump quite rapidly.
 Predators that can keep them under control in Asia, such as the mite Typhlodromus bambusae Ehara, 1964 have not yet been introduced to the US or Europe, where native and/or commercially available predatory mites do not seem to be effective.
 Either the silken nests are too tough, or they are too well defended.
+The webbing makes successful application of miticide spray very difficult indeed.
 Currently the only guaranteed treatment is the removal of all above ground growth, which should be burnt, in a slash and burn or ‘scorched earth’ procedure.
 Regrowth from the rhizomes should be monitored, and any reoccurrence given the same treatment again.
 Alternatively, repeated and thorough spraying of absolutely all the leaves on a regular basis for several months or years with horticultural strength insecticides/miticides, wetting agents and soaps can eventually eliminate them, in theory at least.

 Avoiding bamboo spider mites in the first place is obviously by far the best solution.
 However, in the US and mainland Europe many, if not most bamboo collections and nurseries are now infested heavily or sporadically with these mites.
 Visitors and buyers should beware.
 Efforts to keep these out of the UK since they first came to our attention in the UK (Stapleton 1996, Ostoja-Starzewski 2000) were partly successful in stopping the spread for many years, but the mites are now well established in several UK bamboo gardens, so visitors beware.
 It is very easy for these tiny insects to be picked up or deposited accidentally by brushing clothing or hair on bamboo foliage.
 New plants should be monitored particularly closely and cut back to the ground if mite colonies are seen or suspected.
 Older plants should get a regular routine inspection or sanitary clear-felling as well.